apple1417/bl2.parts/attributes/accuracy/index.md

 Recoil is controlled by impulse accuracy and sometimes burst impulse, based on how you're firing.

 It is possible to get weapons where the min accuracy is greater than the max.
-When this happens the cluster range simply stays constant.
+When this happens the cluster range simply stays constant, at the min accuracy value.

 ## Hyperion
 Hyperion guns gain their special effect simply by inverting impulse accuracy and accuracy regen - impulse will be a negative value and regen will be a positive.